cloudflare/cloudflare-docs/products/magic-firewall/src/content/about/list-types.md

 ## Threat intelligence

 Cloudflare sees approximately 28 million HTTP requests each second and blocks 76 billion cyber threats each day.
-Cloudflare uses that data to detect malicious actors on the Internet and turns that information into a list of known malicious IPs.
-Cloudflare also integrates with a number of third party vendors to augment the coverage.
+Cloudflare uses that data to detect malicious actors on the Internet and turns that information into a list of known malicious IP addresses.
+Cloudflare also integrates with a number of third-party vendors to augment the coverage.

 The threat intelligence feed categories include Malware, Anonymizer, and Botnet Command-and-Control centers.
-Malware and Botnet lists cover properties on the Internet distributing malware and known command and control centers.
+Malware and Botnet lists cover properties on the Internet distributing malware and known command-and-control centers.
 Anonymizers contain a list of known forward proxies that allow attackers to hide their IP addresses.

 ## IP lists